-All children at Alfriston are given equal opportunities in all areas of science including boys and girls, children with SEN, children with disabilities and children from different ethnic and religious groups.
+All children at Alfriston are given equal opportunities in all areas of science including children with SEND, boys and girls and children from different ethnic and religious groups.
 Positive attempts will be made to develop and use a wide range of resources and activities which reflect the interests and cultural background of all pupils.